gcsescience.com 15 gcsescience.com

 Radioactive nuclei (the source of radioactivity) are all around us.

-They are found naturally in the air, the ground and the sea.
+Natural radioactivity is found in the air, the ground and the sea.

-some comes from all directions as gamma ray bursts.
+Some comes from other galaxies in space as gamma ray bursts.

 All of this radioactivity is called the background radiation.